nhsexperience/nhs-experience/docs/process/i-get-git.md

 ---
-title: Git
+title: Ready to go
-layout: home
+layout: page
-nav_order: 14
+nav_order: 1.1
 parent: Contributing
 ---

 > ⚠️ **Warning**
 >
 > **Draft Documents**: May not represent real world scenarios, may not be fully accurate or complete.